SymfonyCasts/symfony5/README.md

-# Joyful Development in Symfony5
+# Tutorials, Friendship & Symfony5

 Well hi there!
-This repository holds the code and script for the [Joyful Development in Symfony5](https://symfonycasts.com/screencast/symfony5) course on SymfonyCasts.
+This repository holds the code and script for the [Symfony5 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.

 ## Have Ideas, Feedback or an Issue?